 Of course, there are other types of re-mineralizers like Aqua Blue Wizard, Shirakura Liquid Minerals, Shrimp King Shrimp Minerals, Shrimplab Minerals, GlasGarten products.
 It is up to you to decide.
 More or less they are all good products.
 So, pick one whichever you can get and whichever is the best price you can get it.

 Tip: powdered re-mineralizers are more practical.
 You will always know the exact dose.
 If you use a liquid substance it may not get mixed well, it is always going to be a little different.

-I am not sure that there are people in shrimp/fish community who have never heard about Searchem Prime conditioner.
-It is the hands down the best conditioner on the market.
-It will remove toxic gases, bind to any ammonia, nitrites or nitrates present for up to 48 hours.
+I am not sure that there are people in shrimp/fish community who have never heard about Seachem Prime conditioner (check out the latest price on Amazon).
+It is hands-down the best water conditioner on the market.
+It will remove toxic gases, bind to any ammonia, nitrites, or nitrates present for up to 48 hours.
 Prime does not alter pH.
 One 500ml bottle will treat a massive 5000 gallons of water.
 And what is more important it is 100% shrimp safe.
 This is my safety net if something goes wrong.

 4. Aquarium water bucket

 It may sound strange but the most important piece of equipment to have is a water bucket, which you will use to prepare water in advance.
 Be careful you will not use it anywhere else.

 Tip: You cannot use a bucket made out of zinc, aluminum, or copper.
 Water will come into reaction with these elements causing an imbalance.
 It must be a special bucket for the aquarium or made out of plastic at least.

 5. Optional: a wave maker and an airstone